pedrogbmendes/HPT_advTrain/README.md

 # Hyper-parameter Tuning for Adversarially Robust Models

-This repository contains the scripts and data used and collected in our study entitled [Hyper-parameter Tuning for Adversarially Robust Models](https://arxiv.org/pdf/2304.02497.pdf) ([Pedro Mendes](https://web.tecnico.ulisboa.pt/~pedrogoncalomendes/), [Paolo Romano](https://www.dpss.inesc-id.pt/~romanop/), [David Garlan](https://www.cs.cmu.edu/~garlan/)).
+This repository contains the scripts and data used and collected in our study entitled Hyper-parameter Tuning for Adversarially Robust Models.

 ##  [Train directory](https://github.com/pedrogbmendes/HPT_advTrain/tree/main/train)